robmuh/robmuh.github.com/_posts/2014-12-01-buyers-guide.markdown

 question with Apple computers.
 There is also never any question about their customer service, which cannot be over-emphasized.

+## Windows on Mac

+There are two ways to accomplish this.
+Both of them are probably best done by the Apple store if you have any question at all how to do them:

+1. Install VMware Fusion and run Windows while booted into your Mac
+1. Boot directly into Windows with Bootcamp instead of booting into Mac

+The first option is really only for computers that can handle running two operating systems at the same time.
+Some will run even more than that concurrently.
+It is nice if you want also install Linux later and you don't intend to do any high-end 3D gaming or modeling.
+This option is also good for creating 2D games in the Windows-only GameMaker Studio for example.
+Since you are literally running Windows in addition to your host operating system (Mac) this is hard on resources particularly for older Macs.
+The plus side is you can simulate an entire network of computers all on one machine if you have the horsepower.

+The second option is preferred if you want to run your Mac exactly as if it were a Windows machine.
+This option is particularly good for those that want to run 3D Windows-only games.
+It is also best if you have an older Mac and can't afford sharing resources between two operating systems.

 ## Do NOT Buy iBuyPower

 Speaking of customer no-service, a simple Google search will confirm why